The Lovely Bones (film): Plot

 Harvey returns and almost catches Lindsey, but she escapes and rushes home to discover that her mother has returned.
 She gives the notebook to her grandmother, who contacts the police.
 Harvey has already fled his home - taking the safe containing Susie's body with him.

 Susie's afterlife begins expanding into a larger heaven, and she is greeted by Harvey's other victims.
 She resists Holly's urging her to enter Heaven along with the others, claiming she has one final thing to do.
 Meanwhile, Susie's classmates Ruth and Ray are present when Harvey drives up to dispose of the safe at a sinkhole dump site on the Connors' property.
 Susie returns to Earth and enters Ruth's body, causing Ruth to faint.
 Ray rushes to Ruth's aid only to realize she has become Susie.
 They kiss, completing Susie's last wish, and she returns to Heaven.
 Meanwhile, Harvey dumps the safe in the sinkhole, leaving it to disappear in the muddy water as he drives away.

-What seems to be several years later, Harvey meets a young woman outside a diner and offers her a ride, but instead is insulted when the woman tells him to “piss off”.
-As the woman leaves, an icicle, presumed to be controlled by divine intervention, drops on his shoulder and a piece gets inside the collar of his jacket.
-While attempting to get the ice out of his jacket he slips backwards on the icy ground and plummets off the side of a steep cliff to his death.
+Later, Harvey meets a young woman outside a diner and offers her a ride, but instead is insulted when she tells him to “piss off”.
+As she leaves him, an icicle drops on his shoulder and a piece gets inside the collar of his jacket.
+While attempting to get the ice out of his jacket, he slips backwards on the icy ground and plummets off the side of a steep cliff to his death.

 Time passes, and Susie sees that her family is healing, which Susie refers to as "the lovely bones" that grew around her absence.
-Susie finally enters Heaven, telling the audience: "My name is Salmon, like the fish; first name Susie.
+Susie finally enters Heaven, saying, "My name is Salmon, like the fish; first name Susie.
 I was 14 years old when I was murdered on December 6, 1973.
 I was here for a moment and then I was gone.
 I wish you all a long and happy life".